 In 2010, we took a step forward with the Affordable Care Act, which expanded Medicaid in 33 states and offered affordable coverage to millions of Americans who wouldn’t have had healthcare otherwise.
 Here in California we cut our uninsured rate nearly in half, fully expanded Medicaid, and embraced our own ACA exchange.

 But Republican efforts to undermine the bill show why the ACA isn’t enough.
-Until we have a true Medicare for All system Republicans will do everything they can to
+Until we secure a true Medicare for All system, Republicans will do everything they can to strip many hardworking Americans of the dignity and services we deserve.

 Still Work to be Done